Why we love Clinical Rehab classes

 What is Clinical Rehab?

-Clinical Rehab classes involve the use of specialised pilates equipment including reformers, trapeze tables, and multi chair.
-Your physiotherapist may also add exercises with the fit ball, mats and band to your equipment program.
+Clinical Rehab are small group exercise classes where every participant has an individualised program.
+These high focus classes involve the use of specialised pilates equipment including reformers, trapeze tables, and multi chair.
+Your physiotherapist may also add exercises with the BOSU, fitball, mats and band to your equipment program.
 This big difference between Clinical Rehab and Fitness based Pilates classes is that everyone participating has their own specially tailored program.
 Everyone is working towards individual goals.
+Everyone will progress at their own, individual level.

-So, just why is Clinical Rehab so good for you?
+So, just why are Clinical Rehab classes so good for you?

 1. Lotion is motion